u-blox/ubxlib/port/README.md

 ## Output Variables
 After `ubxlib.cmake` has been included the following variables will be available:
-* `UBXLIB_SRC`: A list of all the .c files
+* `UBXLIB_SRC`: A list of all the  non-platform-specific .c files
 * `UBXLIB_INC`: A list of the public include directories
 * `UBXLIB_PRIVATE_INC`: A list of the private include directories required to build ubxlib
 * `UBXLIB_TEST_SRC`: A list of all the test .c files
 * `UBXLIB_TEST_INC`: A list of test include directories

 # Shared Makefile
-For ports that use `make` [ubxlib.mk](ubxlib.mk) can be used to collect the `ubxlib` source code files, include directories etc in the same way as for CMake above.
+For ports that use `make` [ubxlib.mk](ubxlib.mk) can be used to collect the non-platform-specific `ubxlib` source code files, include directories etc. in the same way as for CMake above.

 Just like the shared CMake file you must first set the variable `UBXLIB_BASE` to root directory of `ubxlib` and configure the `ubxlib` features using the `UBXLIB_FEATURES` (please see [UBXLIB_FEATURES](#UBXLIB_FEATURES) above). `ubxlib.mk` will then define the same output variables as the shared CMake above (see [Output Variables](#Output-Variables))

+To bring the platform-specific files into your `Makefile`, take a look at, for instance, the STM32F4 (Makefile)[platform/stm32cube/mcu/stm32f4/runner/Makefile].

 ## Example
 ```makefile